Chang Hye-jin: 2016: Olympic champion

-In the spring of 2016 Chang won qualification for the South Korean Olympic team on her second attempt, joining the reigning Olympic champion Ki Bo-bae and the women's recurve world number one Choi Mi-sun for the women's individual and women's team events in Rio de Janeiro.
-Although the trio were widely expected to win their nation's eighth consecutive Olympic gold medal in the team competition, it was Choi and Ki who were tipped for success in the individual discipline after strong performances in the 2015 World Archery Championships, with Chang later being described by Reuters as the "least-fancied" of the three Korean women.
+In the spring of 2016 Chang won qualification for the South Korean Olympic team on her second attempt, joining the reigning Olympic champion Ki Bo-bae and the women's recurve world number one Choi Mi-sun for the 2016 Summer Olympics in Rio de Janeiro.
+Though the trio were widely expected to win their nation's eighth consecutive Olympic gold medal in the team competition, pre-tournament predictions favoured Choi and Ki over Chang for the individual crown after the pair's strong performances at the 2015 World Championships, with Reuters later describing Chang as the "least-fancied" of the three Korean women.

-At the Olympic Games in July Chang concluded the preliminary 72-arrow ranking round in second position, scoring 666 points from a maximum of 720.
+In Rio de Janeiro Chang concluded the preliminary 72-arrow ranking round in second position with a score of 666 points from a maximum of 720.
 This gave her the number two seed for the individual competition.
 With Choi and Ki also scoring highly to finish the round in first and third place respectively, a combined score of 1,998 points earned the trio the top seed for the team competition.
-Chang, Choi, and Ki were ultimately successful in maintaining South Korea's undefeated streak in the team event, which took place prior to the individual competition, overcoming the second-seeded Russian women to win their nation's eighth successive Olympic title.
+Chang, Choi, and Ki were successful in extending South Korea's undefeated streak in the team event, which took place prior to the individual competition, overcoming the second-seeded Russian team to win their nation's eighth successive Olympic title.

 As the number two seed in the individual event, Chang avoided facing either Ki or Choi until at least the semi-final stage.
 Four wins in the first four rounds duly set up an all-South Korean semi-final against Ki in the last four, with Choi having been eliminated in the preceding quarter-final round.
 Although Ki was the favourite going into the match, Chang overcame a poor start to win by seven set points to three and advance to the final.
 Her opponent in the final was Germany's Lisa Unruh, who had unexpectedly reached the gold medal match after concluding the ranking round in twenty-first place.
 Chang defeated Unruh by six set points to two, winning her a second Olympic gold medal and becoming the eighth South Korean to be crowned as the women's Olympic individual archery champion.
 Her victory also marked South Korea's twenty-second Olympic gold medal in archery, surpassing short track speed skating as the nation's most successful Olympic sport.

 Chang's achievements earned her the accolade of top female athlete at the 2016 Korea Woman Sports Awards.